gristlabs/grist-core/README.md

 APP_STATIC_URL | url prefix for static resources APP_STATIC_INCLUDE_CUSTOM_CSS | set to "true" to include custom.css (from APP_STATIC_URL) in static pages APP_UNTRUSTED_URL   | URL at which to serve/expect plugin content.
-GRIST_ADAPT_DOMAIN | set to "true" to support multiple base domains (careful, host header should be trustworthy) GRIST_APP_ROOT      | directory containing Grist sandbox and assets (specifically the sandbox and static subdirectories).
+GRIST_ADAPT_DOMAIN  | set to "true" to support multiple base domains (careful, host header should be trustworthy) GRIST_ALLOWED_HOSTS | comma-separated list of permitted domains origin for requests (e.g. my.site,another.com) GRIST_APP_ROOT      | directory containing Grist sandbox and assets (specifically the sandbox and static subdirectories).
 GRIST_BACKUP_DELAY_SECS | wait this long after a doc change before making a backup GRIST_DATA_DIR      | directory in which to store document caches.